eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Installation on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~
 There are several installation methods when you install Eclipse Cyclone DDS on Windows.
-In this topic, we will look at how to install Native and the product installer for Windows.
+This topic will look at how to install Native and the product installer for Windows.

 How to Install Native on Windows
 '''''''''''''''''''''''''''''''''''''''